-Points Available 10-9 8-6 5-3 2-1 Q&A Discussion The contestants' responses in the Q&A session demonstrated consistent thoughtfulness and professional-caliber insight, rooted in the deep experience of the material.
-The contestants display impressive, professional-level depth of knowledge and understanding given his/her experience and research.
-The contestants' responses in the Q&A session demonstrated thoughtfulness and reflected successful attempts to address most of the material posed to him/her.
+Points Available 10-9 Accomplished 8-6 Commendable 5-3 Developing 2-1 Needs Improvement Q&A Discussion in the Q&A session demonstrated consistent thoughtfulness and professional-caliber insight, rooted in the deep The contestants' responses in the Q&A session demonstrated thoughtfulness and reflected successful attempts to address most of the material posed to him/her.
 The contestants display some substantive knowledge and understanding of the selected topic based on his/her experience and research.
 The contestants' responses in the Q&A session reflected a broad spectrum of levels of quality from answer to answer.
 The contestants' responses in the Q&A session may reflect evident effort and passion, but are inconsistent in the depth, accuracy, understanding, or insight offered in responses.
 Overall Impact The presentation's demonstration of clear, powerful, and undeniable impact and innovation translates fully.
 The visuals and the presentation content and delivery effectively complement each other to craft a highly impactful, professional- caliber experience.
 The visuals, content, and delivery work together to offer a commendable presentation.
 With minor revisions and delivery tweaks, the project could be considered professional caliber.
 The presentation demonstrates effort.
 At multiple moments, the visuals, content, and delivery may not effectively complement one another, which may limit the impact of the presentation.
 The presentation demonstrates inconsistent, off-topic, unprofessional, or superficial aspects of the visuals, content, or delivery.
 The audience is frequently distracted from the intended impact by aspects of the visuals, content, or delivery.

 Points Available 4 0 Video Length Video is between three and five minutes in running time.
 Video is shorter than three minutes or longer than five minutes in running time.
 Video Titles & Credits Video includes the competition name and title of project.
 It also includes name of the school, city, and state in the opening credits.
 Video does not include, in the opening credits, one or more of the following: the competition name, title of project, name of the school, city, and state.
 Presentation Length Presentation is less than 10 minutes in length before the judges' Q&A begins.
 Presentation is more than 10 minutes in length before the judges' Q&A begins.
-New Strategy Video or presentation makes clear strategy was implemented no earlier than 2019.
-Video or presentation does not make clear strategy was implemented no earlier than 2018.
+New Strategy Video or presentation makes clear strategy was implemented no earlier than 2022.
+Video or presentation does not make clear strategy was implemented no earlier than 2022.